Night Fever: Ex-It version

 In 1996, the Austrian music group Ex-It covered the song and made a small notable success.
 Large parts of the original were retained in this version, but with many rap passages added.
 This cover is the compilations Dance Now!
 14, Maxi Dance Sensation 21 and Hot Hits [TL 541/35].

 Music video

 The music video copies many elements of the movie Saturday Night Fever and satirizes the same.
 At the beginning of the video, the DJ plays the song, while the protagonist and his girlfriend in a tool shop look around and watch a radio.
-Then prepare for a visit to a disco and dance there in the rest of the plot.
+They then prepare for a visit to a disco and are seen dancing throughout the rest of the video.